 How easy it is to lose oneself in a film, how hard to find?
 I often experience the former, but rarely the latter.
 I have known both, in Claude Sautet’s 1992 A Heart in Winter.

-She told me that violin is the least forgiving instrument.
+She told me that the violin is the least forgiving instrument.
 True beyond intention.
-Violin is the least forgiving – to play, and to repair.
-Claude Sautet’s 1992 A Heart in Winter is a violin tale of a painful play, and an implausible repair.
+Violin is the least forgiving – to play and to repair.
+Claude Sautet’s 1992 A Heart in Winter is a violin tale of a painful play and an implausible repair.
 [If you didn’t watch, here’s your fix, 1:44:44 of perfect cinema]

 Writing this feels like sending a (very lengthy) private postcard to myself.
 When I first watched A Heart in Winter some thirty years ago, I saw my own reflection, inviting and vile, in Stéphane (played by Daniel Auteuil), a master restorer of violins.
-Years later, rewatching it, I realized I became Camille (Emmanuelle Béart), the violinist who falls in love with him.
+Years later, after rewatching it, I realized I had become Camille (Emmanuelle Béart), the violinist who had fallen in love with him.
 With another film, my favorite, on which one day I’ll dare to write, I’m always a boy, reading my secret book in the school’s attic.
 With A Heart in Winter, I have grown.
 Now I watched it for the third time, trying to understand.

 A Dark Riddle

-Stéphane and Camille are joint by music, torn apart by emotion, and lack thereof.
+Stéphane and Camille are joined by music, torn apart by emotion and lack thereof.
 Camille wears on her sleeve a heart that can hurt and make art.
 Stéphane’s clockwork heart beats in a perpetual winter, sustaining his strict craft.
-To play well, Camille must fully feel, thus make herself vulnerable.
+To play well, Camille must fully feel, thus making herself vulnerable.
 Stéphane, restrained and methodical, needs no emotions to perform; they only get in his way.
 He appears impervious, untouchable, and unbreakable; not merely aloof, but soul-proof.

 How can that be?
-Camille responds in complete incredulity, or denial: “You aren’t like that; nobody is.
+Camille responds in complete incredulity or denial: “You aren’t like that; nobody is.
 It’s a pose.”
 But no, it’s projection – Camille’s.
-Like most of us, Camille can hardly fathom a person who doesn’t care about others.
-The real, caring, Stéphane must be there, under the cover, like the kid he helps hide behind a tablecloth.
+Like most of us, Camille can hardly fathom someone who doesn’t care about others.
+The real, caring Stéphane must be there, under the cover, like the kid he helps hide behind a tablecloth.

 We all project: casting our own thoughts and feelings onto others.
 This is partly how we (think we) get to know people.
 We do it because it’s easier than fully trying to tap into someone else’s soul, but also because it works: People are usually not that different.
 Except sometimes they are.

-Stéphane calmly dismiss Camille’s disbelief, and her search for an explanation, “I seem to be laying myself open… Do you want me to invent reasons, traumas?
+Stéphane calmly dismisses Camille’s disbelief and her search for an explanation, “I seem to be laying myself open… Do you want me to invent reasons, traumas?
 Unhappy childhood, sexual frustration, career nipped in the bud?”

 However frustrated, Camille, and we, might be, Stéphane seems honest.
 While some film reviews depict him as a narcissist, and his lack of empathy suggests that much, his candor, however coldhearted, defies this typecast.
 Amidst love entanglements, many feel they care too much and try to pretend they don’t, while narcissists, for a while, pretend they do.